 The District encompasses almost 1,500 square miles of Park County, Colorado (2,194 square miles).
 The District terrain is a mountainous, glacial valley located on the Eastern slope of the Central Colorado Rocky Mountains with an average elevation of 9,000 feet above sea level.
 Four 14,000′ and numerous 13,000′ peaks of the Mosquito Range delineate the western boundary of the District.
 View District Service Area Map

-- Three 4-wheel drive Quick Response BLS Units
+- Two 4-wheel drive Quick Response BLS Units

 - All ambulances equipped with the latest Advanced Life Support equipment & supplies

 - Mass Casualty Incident Unit with supplies for 35 patients.

 South Park Ambulance District has been a 911 response agency, providing Emergency Medical Services with career (paid employee) personnel since January 1,1992.
 The District is staffed 24/7 with three Paramedic-level crews.
 The 3 Fire Protection Districts located within the District co-respond on all emergency incidents.
 The fire districts provide 1st Responder and EMT-Basic-level care.
 Most mutual aid partners are at great distance from our service area.